 Fostering entrepreneurial mindset among pupils at their young age is essential in this new world.
 Some of the elements that are linked with entrepreneurship are creativity, innovation and initiative, which are also attributes for personal fulfilment and success.
-In Year 1 and 2, elements of entrepreneurship are incorporated in lessons through activities.
+In Years 1, 2 and 3, elements of entrepreneurship are incorporated in the daily lessons through group work activities.